CapacitorSet/polynomial_mul/README.md

 # polynomial_mul

-fast polynomial multiplications using avx2
+Fast polynomial multiplications using avx2.
+Based on work by Zhenfei Zhang, ported to int32_t by CapacitorSet, GPLv3 licensed.

-usage: g++ *.cpp -mavx2 -O3
+Usage: `make`.

 This piece of code handles polynomial multiplications modulo q with q = 2^k for k < 14.
 It is most efficient for polynomials whose degrees